Malaysia announces tighter 2023 budget as it warns of slowing growth

 Malaysia will develop appropriate policies to address any external shocks, he said.

-In the reports, the government revised up its 2022 gross domestic product (GDP) forecast to 6.5 per cent to 7 per cent from a previous range of 5.3 per cent to 6.3 per cent, but expected growth to slow next year to 4 per cent to 5 per cent.
+In the reports, the government revised up its 2022 gross domestic product (GDP) forecast to 6.5 per cent-7 per cent from a previous range of 5.3 per cent to 6.3 per cent, but expected growth to slow next year to 4 per cent-5 per cent.

 Strong domestic demand, new and ongoing infrastructure projects, and a vibrant services sector will offset some of the risks from the global slowdown, it said.

-Revenue was seen declining 4.4 per cent to RM272.6 billion in 2023, while the government's fiscal deficit will likely narrow to 5.5 per cent of GDP from a projected 5.8 per cent this year, the reports said.
+Revenue was seen declining 4.4 per cent to 272.6 billion ringgit in 2023, while the government's fiscal deficit will likely narrow to 5.5 per cent of GDP from a projected 5.8 per cent this year, the reports said.

 Malaysia said it was embarking on a review of public expenditure and a plan to reduce subsidy spending to targeted, vulnerable groups to consolidate its fiscal position.